Science Library

 Research led by Avignon Université and Aix Marseille Université

-Horse grazing maintains and promotes grassland diversity, especially when horses are managed ‘as wild’ - allowing them to express their natural behavior.
+Horse grazing maintains and promotes grassland diversity, especially when horses are managed ‘as wild’, allowing them to express their natural behavior.

 October 2023